 Combining sound methodology with industry knowledge is the key

 In the field of process analysis and design, however, methodological expertise is not the only factor.
 A profound understanding of applications in the domain itself is also vital.
 This is what tells us which indicators – and therefore which data – are relevant for which specific process, and how to evaluate and convert them into a requirements catalogue.
-For over 20 years now, Fraunhofer SCS has built up a store of benchmarking data and industry expertise in warehouse, production and transport logistics, with a focus on the following areas:
+For over 20 years now, the Center for Applied Research SCS has built up a store of benchmarking data and industry expertise in warehouse, production and transport logistics, with a focus on the following areas:

 - Production supplies

 - Warehouse processes (from receiving to outgoing goods)